Common Anxiety Medications, Types of Medication for Anxiety & Side Effects

 MAOIs Side Effects

 Monoamine Oxidase Inhibitors (MAOIs) were the first type of antidepressant developed.
-They’re effective as a medication for anxiety and depression, but they’ve generally been replaced by antidepressants that are safer and cause fewer side effects.
+They work well as a treatment for anxiety and depression, but antidepressants, which are safer and have fewer side effects, have mostly taken their place.
 Potential side effects of MAOIs when used as a medication for anxiety and depression include:

 Suicide Risks of Common Anxiety Medications

-The United States Food and Drug Administration (FDA) requires [7] all antidepressants to carry a black-box warning relating to the risk of suicide in adults.
-People under 25 years of age may experience an increase in suicidal thoughts and behaviors while taking these common anxiety medications or antidepressants, particularly within the first few weeks of use.
+All antidepressants must include a black-box warning from the US Food and Drug Administration (FDA) on the possibility of adult suicide.
+People under 25 may experience increased suicidal thoughts and behaviors while taking these common anxiety medications or antidepressants, particularly within the first few weeks of use.

 Start a New Life